-We hope to start the program again in September 2021.
-Please check back in spring 2021 for updates.
+We hope to start the full program again in September 2021.

 Thank you for your interest and support of the Academy during this time.